thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 2
 ```

-As we can see, each of the returned functions have closed over their own environment.
-The returned functions each have a unique scope that was closed over.
-The `var count` inside of `secondCounter` is not the same `var count` inside of `counter`.
+As you can see, each of the closures can access their parent's scope.
+The closures each have a unique parent scope that was closed over.

 ## Conclusion

-Functions in JavaScript are __very powerful__ and in many ways they are more usable than functions in other languages.
-That said, many of these topics are complex, and confusing.
-This high level tour of functions is meant to give you an overview of just what's possible in JavaScript.
-As we continue towards making real applications, we'll be finding uses for all of these different function styles.
-For now, make sure you're comfortable with the notion of declaring and calling functions.
+Functions in JavaScript are _very_ powerful.
+In many ways, they are more powerful than functions in other languages.
+That said, this power can be complex and confusing.

+This tour of the hidden power of JavaScript functions is more of an overview of what's possible.
+As you continue building JavaScript applications, you'll find more use cases these techniques.
+For now, use the tools you're comfortable with and try experimenting with new ones from time to time.

 ## Exercise